minprog/programmeren-1/lectures/03 Algorithms/index.md

             return 1;
         }

-    *   Here we initialize an array with some values, and we check the items in the array one at a time, in order.
+    *   Here we initialize an array with some values in curly braces, and we check the items in the array one at a time, in order, to see if they're equal to zero (what we were originally looking for behind the doors on stage).

-    *   And in each case, depending on whether the value was found or not, we can return an exit code of either 0 (for success) or 1 (for failure).
+    *   If we find the value of zero, we return an exit code of 0 (to indicate success).
+Otherwise, _after_ our for loop, we return 1 (to indicate failure).
 *   We can do the same for names:

         #include <cs50.h>